portsentry/portsentry/README.md

 ## Quickstart

-As of right now, Portsentry is available as source and binary download and is available on Docker Hub.
-More distribution methods will be added in the next release.
+Detailed installation instructions can be found in the [HOWTO-Use](docs/HOWTO-Use.md) guide.

 ### Docker